neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/The Congress.md

 ---

 # The Congress (2013)

-An aging, out-of-work actress accepts one last job, though the consequences of her decision affect her in ways she didn't consider.
+​​An aging, out-of-work actress accepts one last job, though the consequences of her decision affect her in ways she didn't consider.

+**6.4** on [object Object]